 Equilibrium log H2 fugacity for 10-6 activity of HCN or formaldehyde with water, 1 bar of N2 and 10 bar of CO2

-# Set up a system in terms of gases and liquid water
+# Setup a system in terms of gases and liquid water

 basis(c("hydrogen", "carbon dioxide", "nitrogen", "water"))